St Mary's Church, Hay-on-Wye: Monuments

 Previous to the church being rebuilt, there stood within the wooden rails on the south side of the communion table, a tombstone upon the graves of several members of the Gwynn family; the slab is still preserved in the church, and appended is a copy of the inscription.
 At the top are the arms, in a lozenge quarterly, Brychan or Gwyn, and Boyle; round the inscription is a border of bine and leaves extremely well executed.
 "Here were interr'd the bodyes of Thomas Gwynn of ye Hay Castle Esq.
 Howell Gwynn his son and heir and ye vertuous and most charitable virgin Elizabeth Gwynn daughter and co-heir of ye said Thomas Gwynn.
-She founded an Almes house in the Hay for six poor people and endowed it with an anual gift towards their reliefe for ever.
+She founded an Almes house in the Hay for six poor people and endowed it with an annual gift towards their reliefe for ever.
 She departed this life the 12th day of May ano dni 1702."
 The living of Hay is a vicarage in the diocese of St. David's and archdeaconry of Brecknock.
-It is in the gift of Sir Joseph R. Bailey, Bart.
+In 1886 the advowson was held by Sir Joseph R. Bailey, Bart.
 The register of baptisms and deaths commences in the fourth year of James II.

 In the church is a block of stone rudely carved into the semblance of a monk, probably one of the monks of Brecknock Priory, but popularly known as Moll Walbee, for to that form has oral tradition distorted the name of Maud de St. Valeri.
 The legend connected with Moll Walbee ia described in the account of Hay Castle.

 Bell

 In 1886, there was one bell, though at the time the church was rebuilt in 1884 (when the upper portion of the tower was renewed), the timber supports for several bells were removed.
 The bell was encircled with the inscription: "We move thee to God's glory."
 It also bears the initials of the founder "W.E." and the date 1740.
-The initials probably indicate William Evans, of Chepstow, who was a founder of bells in and about the year 1782.
+The initials probably indicate William Evans of Chepstow, who was a founder of bells in and about the year 1782.
 This conjecture is supported by a local tradition that the bell was brought to Hay by one of the barges formerly used on the Wye for the transport of timber and bark.
 Many of these boats traded from Chepstow.
 The original peal were probably sold or melted down to provide the present solitary occupant of the steeple.
 The historian Jones considers the fact of there being but one bell a fortunate circumstance for the town, but afterwards qualifies this statement by saying "though a peal would not be as troublesome here as bells frequently are to the inhabitants residing in houses adjoining or surrounding a steeple."